What is lisps?

 A lisp is a Functional Speech Disorder (FSD) or a kind of communication disorder where a child faces difficulty producing the /s/ and /z/ sounds.
 According to statistics, about 42 million adults and children in the US have a communication disorder (National Institute on Deafness and Other Communication Disorders).
 Of

 At times, a child has difficulties with other sounds such as J, ch and sh as well.
-Lisping affects 10 percent of the population and around 9 percent need serious treatment.
+Lisping affects 10 percent of the population and around 9 percent need serious treatment by an occupational therapist in Sydney.
 Lisping has no clear known cause and is generally referred to as a speech delay of unidentified origin.

 Lisps and kid’s academic life

-Many kids lisp at certain phases of speech development.
+Many kids lisp at certain phases of speech development, but also may be experiencing apraxia of speech.
 They may experience this condition particularly when they lose their front primary teeth.
 This condition is at times also called a developmental phonetic disorder subsequently.
 About 5 percent of first graders have FSD.
 It is worth noting that around 50–70 percent of all kids having this condition face tough time academically all through elementary school and high school.
 FSDs may persist into teenage years and middle age as ‘residual errors’.
 It is possible to treat these disorders.

 Types of lisps

 Lisps falls into 4 categories which are characterized by their particular substitution patters.
 These include:

 - The lateral lisp.
 This condition sounds wet as the air flows around the tongue that is in regular place to make the l sound.

 - The interdental.
 This happens when the tongue projects between the front teeth and the s or z is pronounced like th .,

 - The palatal lisp.
 In this condition the center of the tongue touches the soft palate, or mouth’s upper part while trying to make the sound s.